AntonPates/model-one/report.md

 - Technical indicators {"RSI", "OBV", "ADX", "MACD", "AD", "200_MA", "no_indicators"}
 - Up to 9 servers (16 Ampere CPU cores and 32 GB RAM each) were used for training and inference simultaneously.

-#### Inference
-- 2 600 031 predictions of stock prices were made for each traded Thursday from Nov/1/2023 to Nov/1/2024.
-- 50 981 models were used for inference.
-- Threshold for loss value of model to make its way to the inference stage was set to 0.005.

 #### News
 - 1397474 news were used to train models.